 We limit enrollment to 8 infants and 16 toddlers daily and maintain a teacher to child ratio of 1 to 4 for children 2 and below, and 1 to 12 for potty-trained children 2 and up.

-Our classrooms utilize soft soothing colors, decorative murals, comfortable child-sized furniture, play stations, age appropriate soft climbing blocks and a variety of other readily accessible toys that give children the freedom to choose between quiet or active play.
-Rooms are also equipped with changing tables, microwaves and a sink (both out of reach of children) as well as locked storage facilities.
+Our classrooms are decorated with soft soothing colors, decorative murals, comfortable child-sized furniture, play stations, age appropriate soft climbing blocks and a variety of other readily accessible toys that give children the freedom to choose between quiet or active play.
+Rooms are also equipped with changing tables, microwaves for food and formula and a sink (both out of reach of children) as well as locked storage facilities.

-Infants sleep in heavy duty cribs utilizing emergency mobile bracing in case of fire or earthquakes.
-Our toddlers sleep on mats.
-All students can be seen and heard while sleeping, even when in the cribs.
+Infants sleep in heavy duty cribs equipped with emergency mobile bracing in case of fire or earthquakes.
+Our toddlers sleep on mats and all students can be seen and heard while sleeping in the cribs.

 Curriculum and Daily Routine